I Can Do All Things Through Christ

 The Verse Without Its Paragraph

-Philippians 4:13 doesn’t appear in the middle of a motivational speech.
+The sentences around it rarely get read.
+Philippians 4:13 does not appear in the middle of a motivational speech.
 It appears in the middle of a thank-you note.
-Paul is writing to the church in Philippi—people who had sent him financial support while he was in prison—and he’s letting them know that while he appreciates the gift, he wasn’t depending on it.
+Paul is writing to the church in Philippi, people who had sent him financial support while he sat in prison, and he is gently letting them know that while he is grateful for the gift, he was not depending on it.
+Here is what he actually said.

 How a Prison Letter Became a Pep Talk